-П The CLK input pin is supplied with a clock with monotonic rising edges and low jitter.
+The CLK input pin is supplied with a clock with monotonic rising edges and low jitter.

 You have chosen an input clock frequency that is supported by the device (Section 7).
-1.5 Boot The device is connected to a QSPI flash for booting, connected to X0D01, X0D04X0D07, and X0D10 (Section 8).
-If not, you must boot the device through OTP or JTAG, or set it to boot from SPI and connect a SPI flash.
-The Flash that you have chosen is supported by xflash , or you have created a specification file for it.
-I.6 JTAG, XScope, and debugging You have decided as to whether you need an XSYS header or not (Section H) If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section H).
-1.7 GPIO You have not mapped both inputs and outputs to the same multi-bit port.
-Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, after reset, pulled high and low appropriately (Section 8) 1.8 Multi device designs Skip this section if your design only includes a single XMOS device.
+1.5 Boot X0D01 has a 1K pull-up to VDDIOL (Section 8).
+The device is kept in reset for at least 1 ms after VDDIOL has reached its minimum level (Section 8).
+I.6 JTAG, XScope, and debugging You have decided as to whether you need an XSYS header or not (Section \mathbf{H}) If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section H).
+I.7 GPIO You have not mapped both inputs and outputs to the same multi-bit port.
+Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, after reset, pulled low or not connected (Section 8) 1.8 Multi device designs Skip this section if your design only includes a single XMOS device.
 One device is connected to a SPI flash for booting.
 Devices that boot from link have MODE2 grounded and MODE3 NC.
 These device must have link XLB connected to a device to boot from (see 8).
+If you included an XSYS header, you have included buffers for RST_N, TMS, TCK, MODE2, and MODE3 (Section G).